margielasplittoes/beatsafe/README.md

 ## BeatSafe

-An application which allows users to upload their own samples, tag samples, share beats/sample packs, and dwonload said packs or beats.
+An application which allows users to upload their own samples, tag samples, share beats/sample packs, and download  packs or beats.

 ## Tech Stack
 - Frontend: React, Tailwind